fluxcd/flux2/rfcs/0005-managed-attributes-image-automation/README.md

 ## Summary

-Image automation controller can update some attributes of a kubernetes object.
-Today this is limited to image name, image tag and image name+tag.
-This RFC aims to extend this functionality to other attributes.
+Flux should allow referencing more metadata in the image automation Setters strategy.

 ## Motivation

 Some automation or observability tools can use label to identify better a kubernetes object.
-It can be linked to a version, to a date, to a code origin...
+It can be linked to a version, a date, a code origin...
 For multiple reason, the image tag can reflect poorly this data.
 An example can be given by the image reflector controller which can extract a part of the tag and use it to sort and select the correct one.

 ### Goals

-This RFC aims to describe a way to extract such additional value from the image tag, and to use them to update some attributes on the kubernetes object.
+This RFC aims to describe

+- A way to extract such additional attributes from the image tag.
+- Use those new attributes to update the kubernetes object.

 ### Non-Goals

-This RFC will focus on image automation controller.
-It is a non goal to extend this to manually modified kubernetes objects.
+This RFC will focus on Image Automation Controller and Image Reflector Controller.

+It is a non goal to keep in sync the attributes if the kubernetes object is updated manually.

 ## Proposal